AGuyNamedJens/FactorioChatBot/README.md

 `sudo apt -y install nodejs`

-To verify node is installed run "node -v" in a cmd prompt. the node version should be returned
+To verify node is installed run `node -v` in a terminal. the node version should be returned

+Download or clone this github repo to your VPS / Computer or wherever the factorio server is hosted at, unzip it if it's a zipped file.

-Navigate in the cmd prompt to the folder you have the Factorio Chat Bot at.
+Navigate in the terminal to the folder you have the Factorio Chat Bot at.

 Run the following command within that directory to install the required packages.